ekingery/ai-intro/README.md

 [Fill out the News Classification Form](https://goo.gl/forms/nLcf2ol0o5dAJxGw1) to help generate training data.

-Technical details can all be found in the [NewsClassifier.ipynb notebook](./NewsClassifier.ipynb).
+Code to create a news classifier code can be found in the [NewsClassifier.ipynb notebook](./NewsClassifier.ipynb).